House votes to send Santos expulsion resolution to Ethics Committee

 That scrutiny hit a fever pitch last week, when prosecutors indicted Santos on 13 federal charges, including wire fraud, money laundering, theft of public funds and making materially false statements to the House of Representatives.
 He is accused of deceiving campaign donors, fraudulently receiving COVID-19 unemployment benefits and including false information on his financial disclosure forms.

-The congressman pleaded guilty and has said he does not plan to resign.
+The congressman pleaded not guilty and has said he does not plan to resign.

 Also last week, Santos signed an agreement with public prosecutors in Brazil to avoid being prosecuted in a case related to an incident from 2008.